“All in all, it’s been exciting, a very interesting trip. Has it not?”

 It’s not pretentious to say that Stagecoach was modeled on Guy de Maupassant’s story Boule de Suif.
 Read it and see.
 Ford certainly thought so.
 Probably, though, it is more accurate to say that the movie Stagecoach was a free interpretation of a short story, itself based on the Maupassant tale, which had appeared in The Saturday Evening Post in 1937 written by Ernest Haycox, Stage to Lordsburg.
 Haycox was an absolute master of the Western story and Stage to Lordsburg is superb.

 The critical reception was very warm.
 Variety called the film “absorbing drama” and termed it “a display of photographic grandeur”.
 Newsweek labeled it “a rare screen masterpiece.”
-Frank Nugent in The New York Times wrote, “Here, in a sentence, is a movie of the grand old school, a genuine rib-thumper and a beautiful sight to see.”
+Frank Nugent in the New York Times wrote, “Here, in a sentence, is a movie of the grand old school, a genuine rib-thumper and a beautiful sight to see” and he concluded, “This is one stagecoach that’s powered by Ford.”
 The Daily News wrote, “Every part is admirably acted … and John Wayne is so good in the role of the outlaw that one wonders why he has had to wait all this time since The Big Trail for another such opportunity.”